James T. Walsh: Rochester Institute of Technology

 Walsh has supported endeavors for the development of technology at the Rochester Institute of Technology (RIT), as announced in a 2001 press release from the Office of Congress Member Louise Slaughter.
 Walsh and Slaughter announced that the House had passed a measure to provide the monies to RIT for the development of the Forest Fires Imaging Experimental System (FIRES), an experimental early warning and detection system regarding forest fires.

 Syracuse University

 Walsh is considered an influential figure in the sustaining of Syracuse University (SU).
 He has helped get funding for many projects run by SU, including Chancellor Nancy Cantor's Connective Corridor project.

 Online poker and Internet gambling

 Walsh is a staunch advocate of a federal prohibition of online poker.
 In 2006, he cosponsored House Resolution (H.R.)
 4411, the Goodlatte-Leach Internet Gambling Prohibition and Enforcement Act and H.R.
 4777, the Internet Gambling Prohibition Act.

 Endorsement of Rudy Giuliani for President in 2008

 Walsh was also a prominent endorser of Rudy Giuliani's presidential campaign.
-In 2007, Giuliani gave $20,000 to four Congress members, including Walsh.